Abh1shekPramanik/QnAI/README.md

 > No student left behind.

-QnAI is a real-time classroom companion that helps professors stay in sync with their students.
+HuhHub is a real-time classroom companion that helps professors stay in sync with their students.
 Students can anonymously flag confusion and get instant AI-powered help, while professors see a clean, compressed signal of where the class is struggling — without being flooded with raw queries.

 ---